davegill/wrf-coop/README_user.md

   && cd ..
 ```

-Please note that some people have their repository name as `WRF-1`.
+Please note that some people have their repository name as `WRF-1` (instead of the more traditional `WRF`).

 2. Construct the docker image